Structural Interventions in Networks: The most wanted criminal(s) in delinquent networks

 \subsection{A view from walk counting}

 Given the close relationship between equilibrium action in the game and Katz-Bonacich centralities in the network, we offer an explanation of the intercentrality index from the view of walk counting.

-In network $\left( N,\mathbf{G}\right) $, $m_{ij}\left( \mathbf{G}\right) $ summerizes the total number of walks from $i$ to $j$ (with length discount $ \delta $).
-In particular, for a non-empty set $S\subset N$, $m_{ij}\left( \mathbf{G}\right) $ counts the walks passing one or more nodes in $S$, as well as the other walks never hitting any nodes in $S$.
-The former types of walks with length discount exactly measure the importance of group $S$ in the key group problem since those walks do not contribute to the centrality in remaining network $\mathbf{G}_{S^{C}S^{C}}$.
+In network $\left( N,\mathbf{G}\right) $, $m_{ij}\left( \mathbf{G}\right) $ summarizes the total number of walks from $i$ to $j$ (with length discount $ \delta $).
+In particular, for a non-empty set $S\subset N$, $m_{ij}\left( \mathbf{G}\right) $ counts the walks that pass one or more nodes in $S$, as well as other walks that never hit any nodes in $S$.
+The former types of walks with length discount exactly measure the importance of group $S$ in the key group problem, since those walks do not contribute to the centrality in the remaining network $\mathbf{G}_{S^{C}S^{C}}$.
 To distinguish these two types of walks and facilitate the walk counting, we introduce the following notation.